 Q. Which s’mores makers give the most authentic results?

-A. All s’mores makers deliver delicious treats, but some who use microwave or electric devices say they miss the toasted texture of campfire marshmallows.
+A. All s’mores makers deliver delicious treats, but some who use devices powered by the microwave or electricity say they miss the toasted texture of campfire marshmallows.
 Most oven s’mores makers do not stay in the oven long enough for the marshmallows to brown.
 Since canned chafing fuel actually ignites, s’mores makers that use them for heating give the closest match.
 Be sure to look for fuel cans specifically marked for making s’mores to be sure the liquid is safe for direct cooking instead of heating in a chafing dish.